-The AD9233 output drivers can be configured to interface with 1.8 V to 3.3 V logic families by matching DRVDD to the digital supply of the interfaced logic.
+The AD9246 output drivers can be configured to interface with 1.8 V to 3.3 V logic families by matching DRVDD to the digital supply of the interfaced logic.
 The output drivers are sized to provide sufficient output current to drive a wide variety of logic families.
-However, large drive currents tend to cause current glitches on the supplies that can affect converter performance.
-Applications requiring the ADC to drive large capacitive loads or large fanouts can require external buffers or latches.
+However, large drive currents tend to cause current glitches on the supplies that may affect converter performance.
+Applications requiring the ADC to drive large capacitive loads or large fan-outs may require external buffers or latches.